m-ab-s/media-autobuild_suite/README.md

 	- libtwolame (git)
 	- libutvideo (git/15.1.0)
 		- If using `--enable-openssl`, this lib is disabled
-		- Not compiled by default, add `--enable-libutvideo` to ffmpeg_options.txt
+		- Not compiled by default
 	- libvo-aacenc (0.1.3)
-		- Not compiled by default, add `--enable-libvo-aacenc` to ffmpeg_options.txt
+		- Not compiled by default
 	- libvo-amrwbenc (0.1.2)
 	- libvorbis
 	- libvpx (git)